HexagonStorms/joshplazaexercise/readme.md

-# For William Fields eyes only
+# For William Field eyes only
-If you are not William Fields, kindly please close your eyes.
+If you are not William Field, kindly please close your eyes.
 Thank you!

 # Viewing Instructions
 If you'd like to run this exercise on your own and have Docker Deskop, please run the following: